pybitcash/bitcash/docs/source/guide/advanced.rst

 Blockchain Storage
 ------------------

-Bitcash allows you to easily `store messages or data`_ in the blockchain itself using the ``message`` parameter of :func:`~bitcash.PrivateKey.create_transaction` or :func:`~bitcash.PrivateKey.send`:
+bitcash allows you to easily `store messages or data`_ in the blockchain itself using the ``message`` parameter of :func:`~bitcash.PrivateKey.create_transaction` or :func:`~bitcash.PrivateKey.send`: